-Governmental Funds All governmental funds are accounted for using a flow of current financial resources measurement focus and the modified accrual basis of accounting.
+• Governmental Funds All governmental funds are accounted for using a flow of current financial resources measurement focus and the modified accrual basis of accounting.
 With this measurement focus, only current assets and current liabilities are generally included on the balance sheet.
 The statement of revenues, expenditures, and changes in fund balances report on the sources (revenues and other financing sources) and uses (expenditures and other financing uses) of current financial resources.
 This approach differs from the manner in which the governmental activities of the government-wide financial statements are prepared.
 Governmental fund financial statements, therefore, include reconciliations with brief explanations to better identify the relationship between the government-wide financial statements prepared using the economic resources measurement focus and the accrual basis of accounting, and the governmental fund financial statements, prepared using the flow of current financial resources measurement focus and the modified accrual basis of accounting.

-Revenues - Exchange and Non-Exchange Transactions On a modified accrual basis, revenue is recorded in the fiscal year in which the resources are measurable and become available.
+Revenues - Exchange and Non-Exchange Transactions Revenue resulting from exchange transactions, in which each party gives and receives essentially equal value, is recorded on the accrual basis when the exchange takes place.
+On a modified accrual basis, revenue is recorded in the fiscal year in which the resources are measurable and become available.
 Available means that the resources will be collected within the current fiscal year or are expected to be collected soon enough thereafter to be used to pay liabilities of the current fiscal year.
-The Community Facilities District considers revenues to be available if they are collected within one year after year-end, except for special tax assessments, which are considered available if collected within 60 days.
+The Community Facilities District considers revenues to be available if they are collected within one year after yearend, except for special tax assessments, which are considered available if collected within 60 days.